Private Event Painting Classes for Chinese Holidays

 For those reasons and many others, Australia is a country that takes its Chinese holidays seriously.
 In every major city across the continent, each Chinese holiday is observed with respect and inclusion.
 People from all different backgrounds and ethnicities take part in the festivities.

 Looking for a fun, unique way to celebrate an up and coming Chinese holiday?
 Interested in getting your family, group of employees, church group, or community organization out and about, ready to experience a new culture?

 A fantastic way to celebrate a new culture is by scheduling a private painting class for Chinese holidays.
 Pick the holiday, pick the venue, pick the time, and Life with Paint will take care of the rest.
 You and your family or group can request that the class's theme be centered on the Chinese holiday.
 Our artist-instructors will help you and your group create beautiful masterpiece paintings, expertly rendered after the aspects of Chinese culture that the holiday represents!

 Private Painting Classes for the Chinese New Year

 The Chinese New Year is, without a doubt, the most popular Chinese holiday.
-In Australia, some of the traditional events and celebrations associated with the Chinese New Year are the Lion Dance, the Lantern Festival, incredible parades, live music, lots of food, colorful costumes, and beautiful performances.
+In Australia, some of the traditional events and celebrations associated with the Chinese New Year are the Lion Dance, the Lantern Festival, incredible parades, live music, lots of food, colourful costumes, and beautiful performances.

 Did you know that it is customary in Chinese culture for families to travel during the Chinese New Year?
 The celebration begins on Chinese New Year’s Eve (mid-January) and runs until mid-February.
 During this time, the largest human migration in the world occurs, as millions of Chinese families travel on their holiday.
 Furthermore, did you know that Australia is the fourth most-visited country for Chinese travelers?
 Thailand, Japan, America, and Australia receive tens of millions of Chinese tourists during the Chinese New Year.